 - When a student is absent, it is his/her responsibility to obtain make-up work the first day back to class.

 - Students are responsible for turning in any work that was due while absent immediately upon their return to class.
 Any assignments that were due on a day you were absent MUST be turned in the day you return to class in order to receive full credit.

 - If a test has been announced in advance, students will be expected to take the test on the assigned day.
 Missing a lesson review is NOT an excuse to postpone a test.

 - Tardy Policy:

 In addition to expectations listed above, ALL guidelines & rules stated in the Marion County Student Code of Conduct - MCPS Student Code of Conduct

-The quickest and easiest way to contact me is via email – email@example.com
+The quickest and easiest way to contact me is through Microsoft Teams or via email – email@example.com